mindee/tawazi/README.md

 * support multiprocessing
 * simulation of the execution using a DAG stored ledger
 * support more python versions
-* Try the library on windows machine
+* Try the library on Windows machine
 * Include python, mypy, black etc. in the README
 * Disallow execution in parallel of some threads in parallel with some other threads
   * maybe by making a group of threads that are CPU bound and a group of threads that are IO bound?
 * Remove dependency on networkx !?
 * add line maximum columns
 * decide whether to identify the ExecNode by a Hashable ID or by its own Python ID.
 This is breaking change and must change to 0.2.1
 * support multiple return of a function!? this is rather complicated!?
 I have to wrap every returned value in an object and then decide the dependencies using that
-* the goal of this library is to run the DAG nodes in parallel and to run the same DAG in parallel in multiple threads or to run the same ops between different DAGs with no side effects what so ever
+* the goal of this library is to run the DAG nodes in parallel and to run the same DAG in parallel in multiple threads or to run the same ops between different DAGs with no side effects whatsoever
-* run subset of execnodes only
+* run subset of exec nodes only
 * clean the new DAG interface and document it
 * document dagster interface and correct the tests
 * put documentation about different cases where it is advantageous to use it
   * in methods not only in functions
   * in a gunicorn application
   * for getting information from multiple resources
 * support constants by resolving the error in the tests
-* put link to code on github
+* put link to code on GitHub
 * Remove the global object and maybe replace it with an attribute to the creating function